Chevy Cobalt Years To Avoid

 • 2008 Chevrolet Cobalt

 Owners of the 2006 model reported power steering failures and excessive engine cranking when adjusting the steering wheel.
 Electrical glitches were aplenty.
-That pesky key?
-It’s still a problem, often refusing to budge from the ignition.
+Another problem is the key that often gets stuck in the ignition.

 2007 was a year to forget.
 Owners lamented over pricey technical glitches and subpar build quality.
 Reports of the 2007 Cobalt stalling mid-journey without warning were not uncommon.
 Power steering issues persisted, with replacements setting owners back by a hefty $800.

 With over a thousand complaints on A Company, the 2008 model year was notorious for its grinding gearbox.
-Airbags?
-They would only deploy if the key were set right.
-Electrical issues persisted, especially concerning interior accessories.
+The airbags, for example, would only deploy if the key was set correctly.
+Electrical issues, especially concerning interior accessories, persisted.

 • 2005 Chevy Cobalt